 "Staying Safe and Active Online" Sessions

-Since the Mayor’s announcement in June 2018 that London has joined the WHO’s Global Network of Age-friendly Cities and Communities, Age UK London is focused on campaigning to help London to become a truly Age-friendly City.
+Since the Mayor’s announcement in June 2018 that London has joined the WHO’s Global Network of Age-friendly Cities and Communities, Age UK London is focused on campaigning to help London becoming a truly age-friendly city.
 According to the WHO, there are eight main themes that make up an Age-friendly City and these themes can be divided into two main categories: Active Ageing in London and Safer Ageing in London.
-Digital inclusion of older citizens is a hugely important feature of an Age-friendly City, especially in an increasingly "digital-by-default" world.
+Digital inclusion of older citizens is a hugely important feature of an age-friendly city, especially in an increasingly "digital-by-default" world.

 With that in mind, we offer Staying Safe & Active Online sessions where corporate volunteers can sit with older Londoners and provide one-to-one support with their digital issues and queries.
 These sessions are a great way to help older Londoners to navigate the internet safely and to connect with members of your local community over a cup of tea!